oracle-livelabs/apex/workflows/5-add-activities-connections.md

     ![Configure Function Result Var](./images/configure-function-resultvar.png " ")

-  *Note that the Item Picker in the Workflow Designer allows you to select Workflow Parameters, Version Variables and Activity Variables.
+  *Note that the Item Picker in the Workflow Designer allows you to select Workflow Parameters, Version Variables, and Activity Variables.
 You may also reference Additional Workflow Data by using the Substitution String Syntax.*

 6. In the **Rendering Tree**, select **p\_doctor\_id** under **Compute Doctor Availability** and change the following in the **Property Editor**.
     - Under Parameter, Set Direction to **In**.